cudy789/AMPL/docs/installation/configure.rst

 Select camera devices
 ========================

-AMPL must know which camera devices that you have plugged into your coprocessor should be used for Apriltag detection.
+MAPLE must know which camera devices that you have plugged into your coprocessor should be used for Apriltag detection.

 First, connect all of your cameras to your coprocessor, then reboot the device.

 .. warning::

-   AMPL uses video device IDs (or names, such as ``/dev/videoXX``) to map cameras for its pose calculations.
+   MAPLE uses video device IDs (or names, such as ``/dev/videoXX``) to map cameras for its pose calculations.
 Video device IDs typically stay consistent through reboots, but isn't guaranteed.

 Next, run the following command in a terminal connected to the coprocessor: